Archive for grace

 Be seed, substance and fruition in me.

-Christ, one with your soul,
+May Christ, one with your soul,

-Extend His victory in me
+Extend His victory in me,

 As your protectorate,

-In order that the Conqueror now conquer me.
+That the Conqueror now conquer me.

 May the angels wonder at my change,